guaychou/deno-consul-api/README.md

 # Deno Consul Client API

-This is repo for deno consul client
+This is unonfficially repository of [Consul by Hashicorp](https://www.consul.io/) client for Deno

 Funcional
 - KV Store